sjbiaga/kittens/expr-06-builder/README.md

 Obviously, `invert` cannot fit this type, so a second `Boolean` parameter to `close` is used to `invert` the parenthesized expresssion, if set to `true`.

 The resulting value - however long - is stored in the heap of `JVM`.
-The code that builds is just a language that is evaluated by the `JVM`.
-Such a language can be even as tiny as two verbs, like `flatMap` and `map` methods used by Scala to translate `for`-comprehensions (although there may also be `withFilter`).
+The code that builds it is just a language that is evaluated by the `JVM`.
+Such a language can be even as tiny as two verbs, like `flatMap` and `map` methods used by Scala to translate `for`-comprehensions (although there may also be a third - `withFilter`).

 [Previous](https://github.com/sjbiaga/kittens/blob/main/expr-05-parser/README.md) [Next](https://github.com/sjbiaga/kittens/blob/main/expr-07-builder/README.md)